 Strattic supports WordPress contact form plugins and site search.

-In order to protect your site from man-in-the-middle and Cross-site scripting (XSS) attacks, Strattic automatically adds a Content Security Policy and HSTS eligibility.
-These extra security measures would need to be done manually with Jekyll or Hugo.
+In order to protect your site from man-in-the-middle and Cross-site scripting (XSS) attacks, Strattic automatically adds HSTS eligibility for all sites.
+This extra security measure would need to be done manually with Jekyll or Hugo.

 Strattic provides users with a free SSL certificate and makes sure that all sites are immediately https and don’t have any mixed content errors.
 Your site also gets HTTP/2 support.
 With Jekyll or Hugo, you’re on your own to configure these items on your server.